 Will my OSAP be affected by the labour disruption?

-York University has worked with the Ministry of Advanced Education and Skills Development (MAESD) to ensure the following for York students in receipt of Ontario Student Assistance Program (OSAP) assistance:
+York University has worked with the Ministry of Training, Colleges and Universities (MTCU) to ensure the following for York students in receipt of Ontario Student Assistance Program (OSAP) assistance:

 - Students who withdraw from full-time studies will not face OSAP academic progress penalties as a result of their withdrawal after March 5, 2018.*